-The shareholders may participate in such meetings:
+The shareholders may participate to such meetings, either:

 - By videoconference or other means of telecommunication allowing their identification.